Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach: Cross-Sensor (VIS-VIS) Smartphone Periocular Recognition

-Parameters of the periocular comparators are as follows.
+The parameters of the periocular comparators are as follows.
 As with the Cross-Eyed database, they are designed to adapt dynamically to the size of the image, being the sclera boundary the only necessary input.
-Regarding the SAFE comparator, the annular band of the first circular ring starts at the sclera circle ($R$=145 pixels), and the band of the last ring ends at the boundary of the image, resulting in a ROI of $871\times871$ pixels around the eye center.
+Regarding the SAFE comparator, the annular band of the first circular ring starts at the sclera circle ($R$=145 pixels), and the band of the last ring ends at the boundary of the image, resulting in a ROI of 871$\times$871 pixels around the eye centre.
 The availability of sufficient margin around the four sides of the eye makes possible to have a bigger ROI with VSSIRIS, as can be shown in Figure~\ref{fig:img-ROI}, third column.
 This availability also allows one extra row in the grid employed with GABOR, LBP and HOG comparators, having 8$\times$8=64 non-overlapping blocks.
-Given the size of the input image, each block is of 109$\times$109 pixels.
-For consistency with Cross-Eyed, the eight blocks of the image center are not considered, effectively resulting in 56 blocks (some more than Cross-Eyed, which has 48 blocks of size 88$\times$88 each).
+Given the size of the input image, each block has 109$\times$109 pixels.
+For consistency with Cross-Eyed, the eight blocks of the image centre are not considered, effectively resulting in 56 blocks (some more than Cross-Eyed, which has 48 blocks of size 88$\times$88 each).
 The GABOR comparator employs filter wavelengths spanning from 55 to 7 pixels, which are set proportional to the block size as 109/2$\approx$55 to 109/16$\approx$7.
-Regarding VGG, Resnet101 and Densenet201, images are resized to 224$\times$224, which are the input dimensions of these CNNs.
+Regarding VGG-Face, Resnet101 and Densenet201, images are resized to 224$\times$224, which are the input dimensions of these CNNs.
+With SIFT, we keep as baseline the use of the annular ROI, but for comparison purposes, we also evaluate the entire input image (both at the original size of 871$\times$871 and at 224$\times$224).
 Table~\ref{tab:vector-size} (third column) indicates the size of the feature vector for a given periocular image with the different comparators employed.
+The full ROI produces an average of 3824 SIFT key-points (489472 values), and $\sim$3000 with the annular ROI (384000 values), which are higher values than Cross-Eyed, since the image is bigger.
+At 224$\times$224, there are 130 key-points per image on average (16512 values).
 Experiments have been done in the same machine and with the same algorithm implementations than Cross-Eyed (Section~\ref{sect:cross-eyed-dbprotocol}).
 The feature extraction and comparison times are given in Table~\ref{tab:file-size-time} (right).